 European Airlines Must Pay Stranded Passengers

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Vicki Barker has more from London.

 VICKI BARKER: European commissioners say airlines can seek bailouts from their national governments, just this once.
-Siim Kallas is Europes Transport Commissioner.
+Siim Kallas is Europe's Transport Commissioner.

-BARKER: Oliver Aust is a spokesman for Ryanairs rival, EasyJet.
+BARKER: Oliver Aust is a spokesman for Ryanair's rival, EasyJet.
 He says the law was intended to protect passengers from such airline-induced delays as overbooked flights.

-Mr. AUST: It was never meant to make airlines be unsure of last resort in the case of natural disaster.
+AUST: It was never meant to make airlines be unsure of last resort in the case of natural disaster.

-BARKER: Unfortunately for the airlines, that angle wasnt written into the law.
-In fact, the way its worded, legal expert Damian Chalmers says, it can arguably apply to U.S. airlines too.
+BARKER: Unfortunately for the airlines, that angle wasn't written into the law.
+In fact, the way it's worded, legal expert Damian Chalmers says, it can arguably apply to U.S. airlines too.

-For NPR News, I'm Vicki Barker in London.
+BARKER: For NPR News, I'm Vicki Barker in London.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.